Top 5 shore excursions from port of Livorno, Italy

 Pisa is a destination that will divide many.
 Is it worth visiting or not?
 Pisa is just 40 minutes from the port.
 And the Leaning Tower is a famous landmark many will want to see.

-The Square of Miracles (Piazza dei Miracoli) is where your excursion motor coach will stop.
-Here you will find the monuments of the famed Leaning Tower, The Pisa Baptistry, and the Pisa Cathedral.
+Your motor coach excursion will stop at the Square of Miracles (Piazza dei Miracoli).
+Here, you will find the monuments of the famed Leaning Tower, The Pisa Baptistry, and the Pisa Cathedral.

 If you want to climb the tower, pre-book your tickets.
 You can book online for about 24 euros per person.
 Your ticket gives you 30 minutes at the top to allow other guests to enjoy the view.